nam3less/ham-asm/README.md

 If you have feedback or ideas to make the code better, just open an issue, send me a mail or open a pull request.
 I would appreciate it.

+### TODO
+- Better error messages
+- Code Cleanups (this project was written by a Haskell newbie)

 ### Bug Reports
 If you want to report a bug, please open an issue with the following content.